nocturnaltungsten/tale/README.md

-# tale: Lean Autonomous Agent Architecture
+# tale: token adaptive LLM executor

-A lightweight, hierarchical agent system built for autonomous task execution on consumer hardware.
+A hierarchical agent system built for autonomous task execution on consumer hardware.

 ## Table of Contents